Hendrix-CS/csci320/projects/rust1.md

 You might find the [fs crate](https://doc.rust-lang.org/std/fs/index.html) useful in writing many of these programs:

-* `dir`: Prints out all of the names of the files in the current directory.
+* `dir`: Prints out all of the names of the files and directories in the current directory.
 It will not employ any command-line arguments.
 * `destroy`: Delete every file in the list of command-line arguments.
 * `newname`: This program expects two command-line arguments.
 It will give a "usage" message if it does not receive them.
 It will change the name of the file given by the first argument to be the name given by the second argument.
 * `duplicate`: This program also expects two command-line arguments.
 It will give a "usage" message if it does not receive them.
 It will make a copy of the file given by the first argument with the name given by the second argument.